When We Leave: Filming locations

 When We Leave was shot in Berlin and Turkey.
 For Aladag it was especially important to tell the story as authentically as possible, and she did extensive location scouting.
 Among the Berlin locations were the well-known clubs "SO36," and the "Monarch" bar in Kreuzberg.

 Interiors of the Aslan family home were shot on Wilhelmstrasse in Berlin-Mitte, and the wedding scene was shot in the Neukölln district of Berlin.
 One particularly unique location was the former residence of the Ethiopian Ambassador in Pankow, which was used for the scenes in the women's shelter.

 Teufelsberg in West Berlin was the setting for Umay and Stipe's date.
 To maintain maximum authenticity, many important scenes were shot in Turkey, in the Kayseri Province as well as in Istanbul.
 Interiors for Kemal, the Turkish husband's family, were shot in the Istanbul suburb Dudullu, and the exteriors of Kader's journey to visit his father were shot in his home village of Kayseri.

 Critical reception

 Joseph Smiegelski wrote in the Huffington Post that he "consider[ed] When We Leave one of the best movies I have ever seen.
 It is Bicycle Thief good, and the kind of movie I like the most: a simple yet meaningful story told without bells and whistles and with a small number of major characters.
 [It] is a remarkable artistic achievement.
 You must see this film."

 Ray Bennett wrote in The Hollywood Reporter that When We Leave is "a universal story that will connect with audiences."

 Awards

-The film won Best Narrative Feature at the 9th Tribeca Film Festival, Best Film at the 37th Ghent Film Festival in Belgium, the European Parliament's Lux Prize, and was selected as the German entry for the Best Foreign Language Film at the 83rd Academy Awards, but it didn't make the final shortlist.
+The film won Best Narrative Feature at the 9th Tribeca Film Festival, Best Film at the 37th Film Fest Gent in Belgium, the European Parliament's Lux Prize, and was selected as the German entry for the Best Foreign Language Film at the 83rd Academy Awards, but it didn't make the final shortlist.